 The bottom highlighted line of the Test Screen shows some actions you can perform from this screen.
-To perform an action, just press the key indicated by the uppercase letter for the desired choice.
-Table 2-6 lists these actions, and Table 2-7 lists the settings in the Test Screen, along with their possible and default values.
+To perform an action, just press the uppercase key for the desired choice.
+Table 2-5 lists these actions, and Table 2-6 lists the settings in the Test Screen, along with their possible and default values.
 These settings are also described in the following paragraphs.